 For companies, there also came the realization that their sales incentives and President’s Club strategies also needed to change.
 Here’s what our panelists did and will continue to do into the future.

-Maintain motivation with sales incentives.
+Motivate your sales team with sales incentives.

 Motivation is key, especially with distributed and remote sales teams working to recreate and sustain high energy levels that they used to know in the office.
 Sales incentive programs and SPIFFs are huge motivating tools that you can use to keep your reps moving toward their quotas.